silveriordza/Kuarsis-Web-App/README.md

 Version Description: ArtPixan WebPage child of Kuarxis Companies, focused on selling Art throu ArtPixan webpage.
 Pixan means spirit in Mayan language.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
+Git Tag: tagkuarxisFeSurveySystemDEV-v1.0.6.1
+Version date: 4/01/24
+Modificator name: Silverio Rodriguez Alcorta
+ENHANCEMENTS:
+1.- Front end redesign to support the backend redesign of processing outputs and answers.
+2.- Added functionality to download the survey answer output as a text file showing the columns vertically and the values beside.
+3.- Removed the Upload Surveys Answers option from the menu, since it is no longer needed.
+This option was replaced by the function bulksurveymonkeywebhook in the back end that will upload all answers to the Survey System coming form Survey Monkey by getting a list of responsdent ids as parameter of the web service request.

+//--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Tag: tagkuarxisFeSurveySystemDEV-v1.0.0.5
 Version date: 1/13/24
 Modificator name: Silverio Rodriguez Alcorta